Reasons why you should have a blog

-Although a landing page with some key details about your business might have done the job a few years ago, things have moved on in recent years, and it’s now much more difficult to stand out from the crowd.
-That’s why businesses are now turning to blogging to keep them ahead of the competition.
+However, simply having a landing page with some key details about your business is no longer enough to stand out from the crowd and that’s why many businesses turn to blogging as a way to stay ahead of the competition.

 If you’re not yet sold, read on and see the top 5 reasons why your business should have a blog: